bsdimp/v7/notes/rb.md

 9600 | 10
 19200 | 11

 Note: 7200 baud evidentally isn't possible, but should be 0xF.
+I guess this is because there was an error in the divisor in the 5016 that was never fixed, though I've connected a scope to see what baud rate actually happens.

 However, see also port 0xE which controls the multiplexing between the TxC / RxC and the internal signal generation.